zhuangy47/pgms/charm++/testTasks/readme.txt

+needs a build with task queue (steal queue) enabled.
+I.e. --enable-task-queue in the build command/

 Program to illustrarte ways of running tasks.
-Use only on smp or multicore version.
+Use only on smp or multicore build with tracing enabled.
 Also, designed for use with only one logical node. so, do not use charmrun.
 3 parameters: baseLoad, maxLoad, tasksPerChare. run as: hello +p5 10 100 4 , to create 10 chares (2*numpes), each firing 4 chares